Mauzy0x00/Discord-Bot/README.md

       }</code>

 5. Run the bot by running `node index.js`.
+If you want the process to run in the background without exiting use `nohup node discord-bot/index.js &`.
+I have not been able to run that via SSH, I had to run that on the server itself then using `exit` to logout.

 ## Available Commands